MelodicTyper/SSOQL/README.md

 - `SUM`: Calculates the sum of values
 - `COUNT`: Counts the number of items
 - `DIVIDE`: Divides one value by another
-- `PERCENT_OF`: Calculates what percentage one set is of another
+- `PERCENT_OF`: Calculates what percentage the first set is of the second set
 - `MOST_FREQUENT`: Finds the most frequently occurring value

 Examples: